 This is the clarification I mentioned earlier.
 While brokerage accounts are taxed, the preferential treatment of long-term capital gains provides a planning opportunity.

 To the extent that you can manage your portfolio in a way to minimize short-term capital gains, and instead push capital gains out to at least one year, you can significantly reduce the taxes on your investments.
+If you have capital gains you’ll eventually need to harvest anyway you can take advantage of any years your income may be lower, such as during a layoff, to pay at a lower rate.

 How to Take Advantage of Long-Term Capital Gains Tax Rates